duleorlovic/blog/_posts/2016-01-27-ionic-begginer-examples.markdown

 ionic share some@email.com

+ionic serve # to see it in browser (rebuild also)
+# to run in emulator with live reload and logs (rebuild also)
+# --target to select emulator
-ionic serve # to see it in browser (rebuild also) ionic emulate -lcs # to run in emulator with live reload and logs (rebuild also) ionic run --target 123123 # to run on device, find device name with adb devices
+ionic emulate -lcs --target=googleapi21 ionic run --target 123123 # to run on device, find device name with adb devices
 # note that `run` will not rebuild, it will just install latest configured apk
 # note that it will rebuild and use env vars if `-l` parameter is used